Top of the pageCheck Your Symptoms

 - Feeling like you can't completely empty your bladder.

-- Blood in the urine (hematuria).
+- Blood or blood clots in the urine (hematuria).
 Your urine may look red, brown, or pink.
 Blood in the urine may occur after intense exercise, such as running or biking.

 - Leaking urine (incontinence).